econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Some recent work suggests that taking beliefs data into account could resolve many of the problems that have long beset the life cycle modeling literature.
 For example, @velasquezgiraldoJMP shows that even college-educated people systematically have held beliefs about stock market returns that are pessimistic compared to what the market has historically delivered.
 He argues that this explains why people have been less eager to invest in stocks than would be predicted by models calibrated with economists' more optimistic expectations, and that the portfolio investment behavior of college-educated people over most of their lives is reasonably consistent with *subjectively* rational decision-making (i.e. given their beliefs).
-Concretely, many people think that investment in stocks is a lousy deal, yielding a low return with high risk, so it's no mystery why such people do not invest.
+Concretely, many people think that investment in stocks is a lousy deal, yielding a low return with high risk, so it's no mystery why such people do not invest.[^errors]

+[^errors]: If the modeler is willing to assert that consumers have mistaken beliefs that cause them to make suboptimal choices, the advice the model gives will differ from the pattern of measured behavior.
+This could justify the model in recommending, for example, greater investment in risky assets than consumers tend to choose on their own.
+We compromise by adopting a believed equity premium of 0.03, which is lower than the historical average.
+Even lower beliefs would reduce the estimated risk aversion coefficient.

 It is not astonishing to discover that many people hold beliefs that differ from those of experts, especially on subjects whose mastery requires considerable domain-specific education, like the returns and risk of stock investments.
 Indeed, the existence of a large industry offering financial advice is _prima facie_ evidence that many people are not confident that they understand everything necessary to make good financial financial choices on their own.